Updated: January 25, 2021

 You can alternatively choose to keep your income in the bank and use paper money to represent your cash allocations in the envelope.
 If you have an old Monopoly board game, then this shouldn’t be a problem.

 Cutting out pieces of paper and writing down denominations is also a viable option.
 Just be sure to take out the paper money at the end of the day to represent your daily expense and be sure to account for the remaining budget in the envelope so that you won’t overspend in that category.

-You can also choose to make a worksheet in your computer to make your virtual envelopes.
-I personally think that this is the best way to practice the Envelope System because it is secure, practical and more comprehensive because it can do your computations and analysis automatically to save you time.
+You can also choose to make a worksheet on your computer to make your virtual envelopes.
+I personally think that this is the best way to practice the Envelope System because it is secure, practical, and more comprehensive because it can do your computations and analysis automatically to save you time.

 Photo credit: ollily